 When working with Shopify, you have to focus on a lot of elements, and Sitemap Shopify is one of the factors you can’t lack.
 In fact, many Shopify store owners feel confused with Sitemap.
 This is because they’re truly solely for the search engines crawling and indexing their material, not for the site’s users.
-In order to help you know more about the Shopify site map, in this blog, Arrowtheme will instruct you how to find, edit as well as submit it with some comprehensive and simple guides.
+In order to help you know more about the Shopify site map, in this blog, ArrowTheme will instruct you on how to find, edit as well as submit it with some comprehensive and simple guides.

 What does sitemap Shopify mean?